MELANOMA IN SITU

 What is melanoma in situ?

 Melanoma in situ is the very earliest stage of a skin cancer called melanoma.
-‘In situ’ means that the cancer cells have not had the opportunity to spread to anywhere else in the body.
+‘In situ’ is Latin for ‘in space’.
+It means that the cancer cells have not had the opportunity to spread to anywhere else in the body.

 About 7,000 people in the UK are diagnosed with melanoma each year.
 The word ‘melanoma’ comes from the Greek word ‘melas’, meaning black.
 Melanin is the pigment that gives the skin its natural colour.
 Melanin is made in the skin by pigment cells called melanocytes.
 After our skin is exposed to sunlight, the melanocytes make more melanin, and so the skin becomes darker.